LeonidasY/fast-vocabulary-transfer/README.md

 # Fast Vocabulary Transfer

-The repository wraps the code for the paper titled [**Fast Vocabulary Transfer for Language Model Compression**](https://aclanthology.org/2022.emnlp-industry.41) presented at **EMNLP 2022** - Industry Track, into a ready to use library for your own application.
+The repository wraps the code for the paper titled [**Fast Vocabulary Transfer for Language Model Compression**](https://aclanthology.org/2022.emnlp-industry.41) and [Multi-word Tokenization for Sequence Compression](https://aclanthology.org/2023.emnlp-industry.58) presented at **EMNLP 2022** and **EMNLP 2023** - Industry Track, into a ready to use library for your own application.

-The emnlp2022 branch contains the original code base used for the paper.
+The emnlp2022 and emnlp2023 branches contain the original code base used for the papers.

-**Authors:** [Leonidas Gee](https://www.linkedin.com/in/leonidas-gee/), [Andrea Zugarini](https://it.linkedin.com/in/andrea-zugarini-930a8898), Leonardo Rigutini, Paolo Torroni
+**Authors:** [Leonidas Gee](https://www.linkedin.com/in/leonidas-gee/), [Andrea Zugarini](https://it.linkedin.com/in/andrea-zugarini-930a8898), Leonardo Rigutini, Marco Ernandes, Paolo Torroni

 **Affiliations:** University of Sussex, [Expert.ai](https://www.expert.ai/), University of Bologna